 The battle now is at the well-kept country club nearby, where Waters plays on a traditionally named “ladies’” team.
 Being asked why she’s never married echoes past inquisitions, so she’s still not ready to come out or have her girlfriend of three years come watch her play.

 The earlier military interrogations left Waters traumatized by threatening raised voices, and that fear of conflict is another issue in her relationship.
-Her own voice becomes urgent when she grasps her need to remain an outsider at the club.
+Her own voice has been plaintive, but thickens with urgency when she grasps her need to remain an outsider at the club.

 “I NEED the tennis.”
 Concentrated training is the path to her ninth Gay Games.
 Waters confides, “I cannot afford for someone to say, “‘I don’t want that gay woman on my team.’”

 After the Games, she can choose whether to remain a demure-sounding “lady” at the club.
-She’s a woman, an athlete, a veteran — and suddenly laughs with girlish glee that when she turns 65, she’ll become a young player in the next age division.
+She’s a woman, an athlete, a veteran — and suddenly laughs with girlish glee that when she turns 65, she’ll become a “young” player again in the next age division.

-But the prescribed tennis skirt irks Waters.
+But the prescribed feminine tennis skirt still irks Waters.
 She recently warned her team captain she wouldn’t wear one.

 “The other day, the captain came up to me and said, ‘Look what I did!’
 And she had shorts on.”